 Either way, the answer to that question is there is a lot less carbon dioxide in the atmosphere than most people think, and according to University of Alberta climatology researcher Andrew Bush, that’s all the more reason to be wary of even the slightest changes.

-The composition of the atmosphere at present is about 77 percent nitrogen, 21 percent oxygen and just under one percent argon, with the final one percent accounting for a host of trace gases including water vapour—which forms rain and clouds, nitrous oxide, methane, ozone, and carbon dioxide, Bush said.
+The composition of the atmosphere at present is about 77 percent nitrogen, 21 percent oxygen, and just under one percent argon, with the final one percent accounting for a host of trace gases including water vapor—which forms rain and clouds, nitrous oxide, methane, ozone, and carbon dioxide, Bush said.

 Carbon dioxide makes up just 0.0415 percent of the atmosphere, or 415 parts per million.
 That number made headlines in May as concentrations of CO2 within the Earth’s atmosphere have not been above 415 parts per million in upwards of three million years.